Llwyn-onn Reservoir: Post-war construction

 Construction of the valve shaft began in July 1921, using stone imported from the Forest of Dean.
 The railway was extended into the bottom of the reservoir in early 1922, so that deliveries of stone to clad the inside face of the dam could be made more easily.
 The restoration of the link to Cantref was also completed in 1922, using a new route for part of it, to the west of the reservoir, and at a higher level than the original route that followed the valley floor.
 Beyond the top end of the reservoir, it re-joined the route that had been built in 1886.
 After a gap of nearly six years, puddling of the dam started again, but the clay was no longer obtained from Pen-yr-Heolgerrig, as a cheaper source was available near Neath, although deliveries by the contractor Stephens and Company were irregular, and clay was also obtained from Pengam.
 Supplies from both locations was delivered by rail, and 185 trucks of clay were delivered in the monthly period ending in mid-July 1922.
 A little over a year later, in the month to mid-October 1923, 175 wagons of clay were used in the construction, together with 2187 cuyd of material in 486 wagon loads for building the bank.

 By 1924, the steam navvies had done their job, and they were sold at auction, together with three of the locomotives.
-The Cantref filters were completed, and the railway from Llwyn-on to Cantref was lifted in April 1926, while Priestley retired in the same month.
+The Cantref filters were completed, and the railway from Llwyn-onn to Cantref was lifted in April 1926, while Priestley retired in the same month.
 He had served the Waterworks Committee for 31 years, and was then aged 72.
 The Corporation were originally going to employ James Watson as the engineer for the project, who had designed a reservoir system for Bradford Corporation in the Nidd Valley, but he died before being appointed, and Priestley had taken up the role.
 Impounding of water in the reservoir began on 23 June 1926, when the Lord Mayor of Cardiff, Alderman W P Francis, partially closed the valves, and Cantref filters were inaugurated on the same day.
 Several auctions took place between then and 1928, at which surplus equipment was sold.
 Water levels in the reservoir reached their full height in November 1926, but formal commissioning did not take place until May 1927.
-The contractors village and workshops at Llwyn-on were removed in May 1928, and the railway down to Cefn may have been removed in early 1928, although there is also a suggestion that it was sold to T W Ward Ltd in 1930, in order that they might remove it.
+The contractors village and workshops at Llwyn-onn were removed in May 1928, and the railway down to Cefn may have been removed in early 1928, although there is also a suggestion that it was sold to T W Ward Ltd in 1930, in order that they might remove it.
 The reservoir is fed by the Afon Taf Fawr, and the smaller tributaries of the Nant Gwinau, Nant Car and Garwnant.